Skip to main content

 About the Artist

-Schütte work has been the subject of numerous solo exhibitions at institutions including the Serpentine Gallery, London (2012); Museo Nacional Centro de Arte Reina Sofia, Madrid, Spain (2011); Haus der Kunst, Munich (2009); Kunstmuseum Liechtenstein (2008); Museu Serralves, Portugal (2006); the Kunstmuseum Winterthur, Winterthur, Switzerland (2003); Dia Center for the Arts, New York (a survey in three parts, 1998-2000); Serralves Foundation, Portugal (1998); Kunsthalle, Hamburg (1994); ARC Musée d’Art Moderne de la Ville de Paris (1990); as well as the Stedelijk van Abbemuseum, Eindhoven, (1990).
-His work is included in the permanent collections of most major international museums, including: Centre Georges Pompidou, Paris; Reina Sofia, Madrid; Tate, London; Dallas Museum; Art Institute of Chicago; San Francisco Museum of Modern Art; and Museum of Modern Art, New York.
+Schütte’s work has been the subject of numerous solo exhibitions at institutions including the Serpentine Gallery, London (2012); Museo Nacional Centro de Arte Reina Sofia, Madrid (2011); Haus der Kunst, Munich (2009); Kunstmuseum Liechtenstein, Vaduz (2008); Museu Serralves, Porto, Portugal (2006); Kunstmuseum Winterthur, Switzerland (2003); Dia Center for the Arts, New York (a survey in three parts, 1998–2000); Serralves Foundation, Porto, Portugal (1998); Kunsthalle, Hamburg, Germany (1994); ARC Musée d’Art Moderne de la Ville de Paris (1990); and Stedelijk van Abbemuseum, Eindhoven, The Netherlands (1990).
+His work is included in the permanent collections of most major international museums, including Centre Georges Pompidou, Paris; Reina Sofia, Madrid; Tate, London; Dallas Museum; Art Institute of Chicago; San Francisco Museum of Modern Art; and Museum of Modern Art, New York.